Sirius XM Holdings Inc. [SIRI] – A riskier no matter how short-term sentiments looks

 Shifting the focus to workforce efficiency, Sirius XM Holdings Inc. [SIRI] earns $1,719,012 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 17.26 and its Total Asset Turnover is 0.76.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.30 and its Current Ratio is 0.30.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.02, which indicates that it is 3.84% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 32.47.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.04, which indicates that it is 3.54% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.09.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Sirius XM Holdings Inc. [SIRI] a Reliable Buy?